In business as in life, we learn more from listening than talking.

 - variety of profiles we can produce: almost infinite

 And if you have a special requirement which exceeds these standards, we are always happy to review it.
-Some of our most fun days are spent doing things that have never been done.

 Often, we are provided with PCB designs which need to precisely fit into an enclosure and the enclosure is rarely rectangular.
 Good examples are hand held devices like game controllers, PC mice and sensors of every shape and size.
 More often than not, we can hold routed dimensioning to tolerances lower than enclosure manufacturers (sheet metal, die cast or injection molding) can produce.